NOAAS Thomas Jefferson: NOAAS Thomas Jefferson

 The ship was commissioned into the NOAA Atlantic Fleet as NOAAS Thomas Jefferson (S 222) on July 8, 2003, at Norfolk, Virginia, as a replacement for the NOAA survey ship NOAAS Whiting (S 329).
 Thomas Jefferson's home port is Norfolk.

 Thomas Jefferson, "The Most Productive Survey Vessel In The World", is designed to collect hydrographic data from depths of between 10 meters (33 feet) and 4,000 meters (13,123 feet).
 She has 700 sqft of laboratory space and 2300 sqft of scientific storage space.
-She carries Global Positioning System and Loran-C receivers and a computerized data-collection system.
+She carries Global Positioning System and a computerized data-collection system.
 She has a roll stabilization tank and a collision avoidance system.

 Thomas Jefferson has 1500 sqft of deck working space.
 Her deck equipment features two winches; two fixed, telescopic, 7-ton-capacity cranes; and a C-frame.

 Thomas Jefferson is equipped with an intermediate depth multibeam swath survey system.
 The vessel carries two aluminum survey launches equipped with multibeam swath and single-beam echo sounders and a hydrographic data acquisition system.
 There is an additional rigid-hulled inflatable boat which serves as a fast rescue boat.

 Among the scientific equipment are conductivity, temperature, and depth (CTD) sensors, three side-scan sonar units, and sediment sampling equipment.